Sheila Take a Bow: Release

 "Sheila Take a Bow" was released as a single in April 1987, the fourth and final non-album single the band released between The Queen Is Dead (1986) and Strangeways, Here We Come (1987).
 The single reached number 10 in the UK Singles Chart, the joint highest chart placing of any single by the Smiths during the band's lifetime.
-The song was later released on the 1987 compilation Louder Than Bombs.
+The song was also released on the 1987 compilation Louder Than Bombs.
 The single's two B-sides, Peel Session versions of "Is It Really So Strange?" and "Sweet and Tender Hooligan", are also featured on Louder Than Bombs.

 A music video was to be filmed, but Morrissey refused to show up for the taping at Brixton Academy.
 A makeshift video recorded from an appearance on the television show Top of the Pops was subsequently used instead.

 The single's cover features transgender actress and frequent Andy Warhol collaborator Candy Darling on the set of the 1971 film Women in Revolt.
-The British 7" and 12" vinyls contained the matrix messages: COOK BERNARD MATTHEWS / none.
+The British 7-inch and 12-inch vinyls contained the matrix messages: COOK BERNARD MATTHEWS / none.